UCSD-E4E/ml-mangrove/README.md

 - Normalize and combine multiple data sources

 ## Satellite Super-Res
 Aimed to enhance satellite imagery for global mangrove tracking without drones.
-Discontinued because classifiers don't function well even at super-resolved resolution.
+Discontinued because classifiers don't function well even at super-resolved resolution, but it is a useful tool to have.

 **Todo:**
 - Implement image space Schrödinger Bridge Diffusion